cocogitto/cocogitto/docs/website/config/README.md

 - Type: `String`
 - Optional: `true`
-- Description: name of the repository on the remote git platform.
+- Description: Name of the repository on the remote git platform.
 - Example:
   ```toml
   [changelog]